abilandz/PH8124/Homeworks/Homework_6.md

 Px = 0.355 , Py = -2.134
 ```

-Make sure that the starting file was stored in some backup file, in the case reformatting fails.
+**Hint #1:** First, execute the commands without modifying the starting file in-place, i.e. just inspect the output stream corresponding to the modified file.
+Once the output stream looks the way you want, re-execute the commands but now modify the starting file in-place, and make sure that the starting file was automatically stored in some backup file, just in case.

 **Challenge #2**: Define your own version of **ls** command named **Ls**, which takes as arguments only directories, and whose printout is: